KaiserWerk/go-log-rotator/README.md

 	wg.Wait()

-	// done? close it
+	fmt.Println("Writes:", rotator.WriteCount())

-	_ = rotator.Close()
+	// there should be 4 rotator files by now

-	// the log file 'standard-test.log' should now have 300 entries }
+}
 ```